 I’ve realized it’s not possible to get the most out of the website’s appearance when you use a standard free WordPress theme.
-I’d love to change the style of menu text, its color and size; I’d like to change the look of the cart and make much more amendments which aren’t possible to make using just the Live Customizer.
+I’d love to change the style of menu text, its color, and size; I’d like to change the look of the cart and make many more amendments that aren’t possible to make using just the Live Customizer.

 However, if you want to create a personal website or a small shop for a certain target audience, you can start from using a free theme and customize it for your needs with the help of custom illustrations, CSS, your own logo, header images, etc.